Omkarraut2208/Omkarraut2208/README.md

 I'm a passionate developer skilled in **web development** and **backend technologies**.
 I specialize in:
 - Building responsive, user-friendly interfaces.
 - Leading projects with a focus on clean design and functionality.
-- Managing and optimizing databases for better performance.

 ---
 - ⚗️ **Frontend Developer**